-Illinois will conduct 1,500 closed-completed New Entrant Safety Audits within 12 months to ensure that program participants are in full compliance with all CMV safety and hazardous material regulations.
-Furthermore, Illinois will complete 1,300 non-audit resolutions.
+Illinois will conduct 1,650 closed-completed New Entrant Safety Audits within 12 months to ensure that program participants are in full compliance with all CMV safety and hazardous material regulations.
+In addition, Illinois will complete 1,000 non-audit resolutions.

-The number of non-audit resolutions for the past five years were not included in the Trend Analysis above but are provided below. (data source: New Entrant Offsite System as of 7/30/2018)
+The number of non-audit resolutions for the past five years were not included in the Trend Analysis above but are provided below.
+(Data source: New Entrant Offsite System as of 7/29/2019)